mrdominguez/cloudera-manager-cli/README.md

-### Version 8.2.3 is now available!
+### Version 8.2.4 is now available!

-- Added basic HTTPS support
+- Added basic HTTPS support (-https)
-- Added HTTP response code and headers (debug mode)
+- Added HTTP response code and headers in debug mode (-d)
+- Support for comma-separated list of commandIds (-cmdId)
 - Improved output formatting
 - Revised user management logic
 - To avoid concurrency issues while refreshing master nodes, the `decommission` and `recommission` actions for both hosts and roles have been revised to use a list of items instead of a single item sequentially